Completing Networks by Learning Local Connection Patterns: The Network Completion Problem

 \section{The Network Completion Problem}

-In this section we will introduce the formal definition of network completion problem, and then we will propose our framework based on graph auto-encoder to solve the network completion problem.
+In this section we will introduce the formal definition of the network completion problem, and then we will propose C-GIN model based on the graph auto-encoder framework to solve the problem.